usnistgov/pyPRISM/docs/install.rst

 Step 1b: Manual Depedencies
 ---------------------------
 The following are the minimum depedencies needed to use pyPRISM:
-    - Python 2.6+ or 3+
+    - Python 2.6+ or 3.5+
     - Numpy >= 1.8.0
     - Scipy
     - Cython (not currently but likely in future)

-These dependencies are needed to run the example notebooks documentation
+These dependencies are needed to run the tutorials
     - jupyter
     - matplotlib
     - bokeh